Good Reduction of K3 Surfaces: Generalities

-The connection between these two notions is as follows: if the $G_K$-action is unramified, then the monodromy filtration is trivial.
-Conversely, if the monodromy filtration is trivial, then there exists a finite field extension $L/K$ such that the induced $G_L$-action on $\Het{m}(X_{\overline{K}},\QQ_\ell)$ is unramified.
+\begin{Definition} Let $X$ be a smooth and proper variety over $K$.
+Then, the $G_K$-representation on $\Het{m}(X_{\overline{K}},\QQ_\ell)$ is called {\em unramified} if $I_K$ acts trivially.
+It is called {\em tame} if $P_K$ acts trivially. \end{Definition}

-For an Abelian variety $X$, it follows from the results of Serre and Tate \cite{serre tate} that the $G_K$-action on $\Het{m}(X_{\overline{K}},\QQ_\ell)$ is unramified for {\em one} $\ell\neq p$, if and only if it is so for {\em all} $\ell\neq p$.
+For an Abelian variety $X$, it follows from results of Serre and Tate \cite{serre tate} that the $G_K$-representation on $\Het{m}(X_{\overline{K}},\QQ_\ell)$ is unramified for {\em one} $\ell\neq p$, if and only if it is so for {\em all} $\ell\neq p$.
 In Corollary \ref{cor: independence of l}, we will show a similar result for K3 surfaces.
 In general, it is not known whether being unramified depends on the choice of $\ell$, but it is expected not to.

-In any case, a relation between good reduction and unramified Galois-actions on $\ell$-adic cohomology is given by the following well-known result, which follows from the proper smooth base change theorem in \cite{SGA4}.
-(There, it is stated for schemes.
-In case the model is an algebraic space, we refer to \cite[Theorem 0.1.1]{Liu Zheng} or \cite[Chapitre VII]{Artin representabilite}.)
+A relation between good reduction and unramified Galois representations on $\ell$-adic cohomology groups is given by the following well-known result, which follows from the proper smooth base change theorem.
+For schemes, it is stated in \cite[Th\'eor\`eme XII.5.1]{SGA4}, and in case the model is an algebraic space, we refer to \cite[Theorem 0.1.1]{Liu Zheng} or \cite[Chapitre VII]{Artin representabilite}.